cilium/design-cfps/cilium/CFP-22215-mutual-auth-for-service-mesh.md

 ##### CiliumNetworkPolicy creation
 Parse CNPs for the new authentication field.
 When this is present, as part of policy plumbing, set a new field in the policymap entries that indicates that authentication is required for connectivity to this peer.
+This process will be skipped if the `mesh-auth-mode` config directive is not set.

 ##### Triggered by datapath drop
 * When the datapath generates a datapath drop message with the reason that "authentication is required" for this peer, look up the corresponding node and establish an mTLS connection to the peer node.
 Connects to the port outlined in the Startup section above.